ydb-platform/nbs/doc/disk_manager/tracing/design_doc.md

 ### Plan B
 1. One span per each request in grpc facade — everything is OK here, no changes.
 2. Do not make a "main" span for the entire task execution.
-Instead, you can add the task_id attribute to the span, which will allow filtering the spans of this task.
+Instead, you can add the `task_id` attribute to the span, which will allow filtering the spans of this task.
 The parent span for this task will be the span within which the task was first scheduled.
 It may be a span of a request in the grpc facade or one of the spans within the execution of the parent task.

 	A nice consequence of this approach: the "real" moment of scheduling a child task can be distinguished from all repeated ones — the "real" one was in the parent span.
 3. We cannot make a single span for a logical step in the work of the task.
 But we need to be able to isolate these logical steps from the trace somehow.
 This means that we will have to represent a logical step as a subset of spans.
 To filter spans for a given logical step, you can add an appropriate attribute to each span (call this attribute something like "step_description").
 4. Requests to other services.
-	- Each controlplane request to nbs/nfs client has its own span.
+	- Each control-plane request to Blockstore/Filestore client has its own span.
 There are no unimportant requests here.
 If it still turns out that there are too many spans due to such a policy, it will be possible to remove spans for certain types of requests depending on the importance/noisiness ratio.
-	- dataplane requests to nbs, as well as requests to S3.
+	- data-plane requests to Blockstore, as well as requests to S3.
 Here I propose making spans with strict sampling.
 After all, sometimes such requests slow down, so some spans are needed.
 However, there are a lot of such requests, and obviously it won't work to make a span for each request.
 	- Requests to ydb.
-Here, similarly to nbs, you can make a span for each request in the [ydb go sdk](https://github.com/ydb-platform/nbs/tree/main/vendor/github.com/ydb-platform/ydb-go-sdk/v3) (for example, a span for the begin transaction request).
+Here, similarly to Blockstore, you can make a span for each request in the [ydb go sdk](https://github.com/ydb-platform/nbs/tree/main/vendor/github.com/ydb-platform/ydb-go-sdk/v3) (for example, a span for the begin transaction request).
 This can be done using the ydb go sdk.
 The ydb go sdk allows you to flexibly configure what spans to create and what not to — if necessary, these settings can be changed.

 	See more details in the paragraph "Interaction with other services".
 5. Repetitions of the same actions by other generations of tasks.
 There may be situations like this:
 	- The older generation duplicates an action already performed by the younger generation.
 	- The action is performed by a younger (outdated) generation.
-This can happen, for example, with a request to nbs.
+This can happen, for example, with a request to Blockstore.

 	I propose making a span for a duplicate request anyway.
 Since a duplicate request may well turn out to be the most important due to some kind of bug — as it recently happened, for example, with creating a checkpoint with deleted data.
 Yes, normally there should not be such bugs.
 But traces are precisely important for those requests in which something went wrong.
 If we debug something later and there is no clue in the traces, it will be annoying.
 Moreover, usually before executing a request — when you need to decide whether to start a span — we don't even know if the request is a duplicate.